Deltares/hatyan/README.md

 - the followning warning can be ignored: "QXcbConnection: XCB error: 145 (Unknown), sequence: 171, resource id: 0, major code: 139 (Unknown), minor code: 20".
 To avoid it, disable the extension RANDR in Mobaxterm settings (Settings > Configuration > X11)

-Example usage
+Getting started
 --------

+Documentation is available on https://htmlpreview.github.io/?https://github.com/Deltares/Hatyan/blob/main/doc/hatyan/index.html and in the doc folder on github.
 Copy the code below to your own script to get started.
 ```python
 import os, sys
 sys.path.append(r'n:\\Deltabox\\Bulletin\\veenstra\\hatyan_python')